abelncm/programming-with-js/README.md

 ## Programming with Javascript

-This project include the lessons and exercises from Sintaxy Academy in Javascript programming.
+This project includes the lessons and exercises from Sintaxy Academy in Javascript programming.